GasDet-Bonn/tpx3-daq/docs/source/ui.rst

 With a click on the `Settings` button a window opens for general settings of the chip and the readout system.
 Within this window some additional settings are accessible by checking the `expert` box.
-An overview of the available settings is shown here: :ref:`general-settings`.
+An overview of the available settings is shown :ref:`here <generalsettings>`.
 At the lower end of the window there are additional buttons to switch off individual data links of the chip.
 After changes to the settings are done they should be saved by a click on the `Save` button.